 For many children, entering into a group of people can be overwhelming.
-Add in the music, the singing, and the loudness that is a group of kids and some children are not comfortable participating in the beginning.
+Add in the music, the singing, and the loudness of a group of kids, and some children are uncomfortable participating in the beginning.

-They may need weeks of seeing the same adult and child faces or weeks of experiences the same routine in class before they start to feel safe/comfortable enough to participate.
+They may need weeks of seeing the same adult and child faces or weeks of experiencing the same classroom routine before they feel safe/comfortable enough to participate.
 This is completely normal for young children (and parents too!)
-By making sure the same people will be present every week, we are creating a space where everyone can feel confident to participate.
+Ensuring the same people will be present every week creates a space where everyone can feel confident to participate.

 And about 3-4 weeks into a session, I always notice a magical change in the class dynamics.

-- Kids still move as they want, but more often they are joining us in the circle.
+- Kids still move as they want, but more often, they join us in the circle.

 - They still grab the instruments they want (as they should at this age), but they also internally start to know that we have more than enough for everyone.

-- When we play peek-a-boo, children start playing with people other than their caregiver.
+- When we play peek-a-boo, children start playing with people other than their caregivers.
 I love seeing kids start going up to other kids to pull off their friend’s scarf to say boo!

 When your little one hears the same music in the car or at home, their brain is getting used to patterns in the songs.
 They can start to anticipate what is going to happen.
 Overall they are more familiar with the songs.
 This gives them the confidence to participate in our class each week.

-They internally are thinking, “I know this song, I want to sing along!” or, “This is my jam, I know when to dance and when to FREEZE!”
-When they have this confidence, they are willing to try new things and that is the basis for growth.
-That’s what we use that music throughout the session and ask you to have fun together at home too!
+Internally, they think, “I know this song; I want to sing along!” or, “This is my jam; I know when to dance and when to FREEZE!”
+When they have this confidence, they are willing to try new things, which is the basis for growth.
+That’s why we use that music throughout the session and ask you to have fun together at home too!

-(I’ve been there myself while trying to get to the same class commitment each week.
+(I’ve been there myself while trying to get to the same weekly class commitment.
 It was either a sleepless night or someone pooping right as I was getting out the door to get to the same class commitment each week.)